 A magnesium deficiency can produce electrical changes in the heart muscle and thus lead to arrhythmia.
 Magnesium is commonly given to patients with arrhythmias but is thought to drive potassium into cells, producing lower serum potassium if not enough potassium is available to maintain normal serum levels.
 When in doubt, it is best to supplement both potassium and magnesium together.

 Magnesium has a mild effect on lowering blood pressure and so is used to treat and prevent hypertension and its effects.
-In a double-blind, placebo-controlled trial, it was demonstrated that oral magnesium resulted in a significant dose-dependent reduction of systolic and diastolic blood pressure.
+In an earlier double-blind, placebo-controlled trial, it was demonstrated that oral magnesium resulted in a significant dose-dependent reduction of systolic and diastolic blood pressure.
 A mean reduction of 6mm Hg in diastolic pressure in patients with hypertension results in approximately 10% lower risk of coronary artery disease, and a 40% reduction in risk of strokes.

 Magnesium may increase blood flow by helping to dilate blood vessels.
 A preliminary trial found that magnesium supplementation may increase walking distance in people with intermittent claudication.
 [Neglen P, Overfordt P, Eklof B. Peroral magnesium hydroxide therapy and intermittent claudication.
 Vasa 1985;14: pp.285-8]